xaynetwork/adblock-rust-jni/README.md

 - create tests for tags and resources
 - create benchmark
 - add android example project with webview
-- publish aar as version 0.1.0 in jitpack
 - add verification on CI
-- fix android logger on emulator / device
 - fix not throwing exceptions
 - add proguard rules to keep jni names